systemd (upstream)

 Opposed

 Carl Richell (CEO, System76) published a blog post opposing age verification mandates.
 His central argument: the laws are technically ineffective because any child can spin up a virtual machine and set their age to 18.
-He expressed hope that the laws will be repealed.

 Arch Linux